tlswg/sslkeylogfile/draft-thomson-tls-keylogfile.md

 that do not conform to this format in the interest of ensuring that secrets can be obtained from corrupted files.

+Logged secret values are not annotated with the ciphersuite or other connection parameters.
+A record of the TLS handshake might therefore be needed to use the logged secrets.

 ## Secret Labels for TLS 1.3 {#labels}